 What to do?
 Simply pop the cans of beans, olives, and salsa; chop tomatoes and onions, smash avocado with lime juice, add salt and chopped garlic.
 Put it all together in any order you like, and enjoy this relatively quite healthy hurricane crowd pleaser.

-What I love about this meal?
-This rendition of tacos is also vegan and filled with nutritive veggies, healthy and blood sugar stabilizing fat from avocado and olives, and other enzymatic and functional plant foods (such as garlic, jalepeno, lime, tomatoes, etc.)
+These ingredients require zero refrigeration to keep, and no power to make.
+So they are a perfect meal to keep handy, or even double up.
+This rendition of tacos is also vegan and filled with nutritive veggies, healthy and blood sugar stabilizing fat from avocado and olives, and other enzymatic and functional plant foods such as garlic, jalapeño, lime, and tomatoes.

 2- German-style Potato salad

 What you'll need?
-Red or your favorite potatoes, hard boiled eggs, fresh herbs such as parsley, dill and scallions, pickles (homemade or store bought), chopped celery, vinegar, sea salt and cracked pepper.
+Red or other favorite potatoes, hard boiled eggs, fresh herbs such as parsley, dill and scallions, pickles (homemade or store bought), chopped celery, vinegar, sea salt and cracked pepper.
 Bacon, if desired.